Level II: Emotional Processing, Meaning Making, and Attachment Repair

 SPI is proud to offer this training in a Sunday/Monday format to accommodate participants who observe Shabbat or are otherwise unable to attend Fridays/Saturdays.

 5% discount if application is submitted by February 7, 2020

 Continuing Education Credit: This training is co-sponsored by The Sensorimotor Psychotherapy Institute and The Institute for Continuing Education.
-The training offers a total of 113.50 contact hours.
-For CE hours offered by Module, see prior listing of Schedule.
+The training offers 12.00 contact hours per Module.
 Continuing education credit is awarded on a Module-by-Module basis, with full attendance required for the Modules you attend.
 Partial Module credit is not offered.
 There is no additional fee to receive continuing education credit.

 Applications for continuing education contact hours will be available at Module One, along with other pertinent continuing education information.
 Bring your license information (as applicable) with you to the first Module if you would like to make application for CE credit.
 If you have questions regarding continuing education, or for a listing of learning objectives by Module, contact The Institute for Continuing Education: 800-557-1950.
 Email: firstname.lastname@example.org.

 Instructional Methodology: May include lecture, Demonstration, Audio/visual, Experiential; Practice of techniques, large and small group discussion.
 NOTE: To receive continuing education credit, applicants must complete all CE materials, sign in/out at designated locations, and submit an evaluation form for the sessions attended.
 NOTE: It is the responsibility of the attendee to determine if CE credit offered by The Institute for Continuing Education meets the regulations of their state licensing/certification board.
 NOTE: CE credit offered is not academic and may not be used toward fulfillment of a degree.
 Ethics hours are not offered for any Module of this training.